Santo Stefano in Bologna: all you have to know to enhance your visit

 The external structure of the church has 8 sides, like the day of the resurrection.

-The internal one 12, like the number of the apostles and the tribes of Israel.
+The internal one has 12, like the number of the apostles and the tribes of Israel.

 There are also 12 columns surrounding the tomb, 7 of which are in Egyptian cipolin marble.

-But there is another column that deserves your attention.
+But there is another one that deserves your attention.

 It's made of marble from Africa.
 It represents the passion of Christ, in particular of the column of the flagellation.